Scoup/pb-communication/README.md

 ## Create Protocol

 Protocols are defined on `protos` folder.
-You can use `docker-protoc-ts` to generate the protocol for each platform (for more info read the README)
+You can use `docker-protoc` to generate the protocol for each platform (for more info read the README)

 ## Service 2